Books

 Capturing the highs of an incredible career as top jockey, form the adrenaline rush of winning the Grand National twice, the Cheltenham Gold Cup and being Irish champion jockey three times to becoming the number one jockey at Michael O'Leary's Gigginstown House Stud.

-Davy also discusses the devastating blows that he experienced through injury and showcases his huge resilience and strenth of character.
+Davy also discusses the devastating blows that he experienced through injury and showcases his huge resilience and strength of character.

 It is a truly remarkable journey written by the most entertaining jockey in the business.